Travel 6 minutes 25 June 2024

 Dinner

-As night falls, so does the energy levels of those who have spent the day discovering why Lisbon is known as 'The City of the Seven Hills'.
+As night falls, so might the energy levels of those who have spent the day discovering why Lisbon is known as 'The City of the Seven Hills'.
 You'll need to relax this evening and for those who choose to stay at the Four Seasons Ritz, you won't need to travel far to have a dining experience that is as peaceful as it is delicious.
 The CURA restaurant is literally the star of the hotel, holding MICHELIN's flagship accolade thanks to the innovative work of young chef Pedro Pena Bastos, whose tasting menus (the vegetarian one is particularly interesting) show the potential of the younger generation of Portuguese chefs.

 But the options don't stop there, especially if you feel you still have the energy to explore the city a little more.
 One great choice is Prado, by Chef António Galapito, who is dedicated to presenting highly creative and irreverent combinations of the best Portuguese ingredients.
 Solar dos Nunes can also be an interesting option for those who want a more traditional Portuguese meal without too much invention.